Eshlyn greets you

 ...

 The dining hall was a masterpiece of symmetry and shine, silver-veined stone stretched into vaulted ceilings, candlelight glinting off crystalware set with such precision it looked summoned.
+The tall windows were veiled in white linen, a delicate touch in a space otherwise crafted to overwhelm.
+Three soldiers flanked each wall, unmoving in silver-trimmed armor.

 The table stretched like a runway between us, guards stationed along the edges like ornate statues.
 Servants moved like shadows, silent and sharp-eyed.
 Officials filled the upper seats, their faces unreadable behind layers of polished etiquette.